ANNEX I – Transposition of the CEAS in national legislation

 Article 6 (3 bis) Reception Decree

-The law allowing detention of asylum seekers for identification purposes does not specify in which cases the need for identification arises, thus linking detention not to the conduct of the applicant but to an objective circumstance such as the lack of identity documents.
-According to ASGI, the new detention ground represents a violation of the prohibition on detention of asylum seekers for the sole purpose of examining their application under Article 8(1) of the recast Reception Conditions Directive.
-Also, it seems to violate Article 8(3) of the recast Reception Conditions Directive, according to which the grounds for detention shall be laid down in national law.
+The law allowing detention of asylum applicants for identification purposes does not specify in which cases the need for identification arises, thus linking detention not to the conduct of the applicant but to an objective circumstance such as the lack of identity documents.
+According to ASGI, the new detention ground represents a violation of the prohibition on detention of asylum applicants for the sole purpose of examining their application under Article 8(1) of the recast Reception Conditions Directive.
+Additionally, it seems to violate Article 8(3) of the recast Reception Conditions Directive, according to which the grounds for detention shall be laid down in national law.

 Table of contents